POLABOINA-ANKITHA/NorthWind-Analytics-Dashboard/README.md

 • 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.

 • 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.

+• 🛢️ SQL(Structured Query Language)- Used to fire queries and perform Exploratory Data Analysis (EDA) in a proficient way before integrating data into the dashboard.

 • 📝 Data Modeling – Relationships established among tables (customers,employees,orders,order details,categories,suppliers,products,shippers) to enable cross-filtering and aggregation.